 If things go wrong

-UK banks and building societies are regulated by both the Financial Conduct Authority (FSA) and the Prudential Regulation Authority (PRA).
+UK banks and building societies are regulated by both the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA).

 Comparison websites are a good starting point for anyone trying to find a savings account tailored to their needs.